suenalaba/suenalaba/README.md

 ---

-⚡ I'm an aspiring software engineer with experience in the technologies listed in the **toolbox** below.
+⚡ I'm an aspiring full stack developer with experience in the technologies listed in the **toolbox** below.

 📫 In addition, I like to build my random ideas, and explore the endless opportunities with technology.